attractivechaos/plb2/README.md

+## Introduction

+Programming Language Benchmark v2 (plb2) evaluates the performance of 20 programming languages on four CPU-intensive tasks.
+It is a follow-up to [plb][plb] conducted in 2011.
+In plb2, all implementations use the same algorithm for each task and their performance bottlenecks do not fall in library functions.
+We do not intend to evaluate different algorithms or the quality of the standard libraries in these languages.

+The four tasks in plb2 all take a few seconds for a fast implementation to complete.
+They are:

+* **nqueen**: solving a [15-queens problem][8queen].
+The algorithm was inspired by the second C implementation [from Rosetta Code][8qrc].
+It involves nested loops and integer bit operations.

+* **matmul**: multiplying two square matrices of 1500x1500 in size.

+* **sudoku**: solving 4000 hard [Sudokus][sudoku] (20 puzzles repeated for 200
+  times) using the [kudoku algorithm][kudoku].
+This algorithm heavily uses small fixed-sized arrays with a bit complex logic.

+* **bedcov**: finding the overlaps between two arrays of 1,000,000 intervals with [implicit interval trees][iitree].
+The algorithm involves frequent array access in a pattern similar to binary searches.

+Most of the implementations in plb2 were written by me.
+A few matmul and sudoku implementations were adapted from plb implementations contributed by others.
+I am mostly a C programmer and am not familiar with most languages in plb2. **If you can improve the performance of some implementations, please send a pull requst.**

 |Label    |Language  |Runtime|Version| nqueen | matmul | sudoku | bedcov |
 |:--------|:---------|:------|:------|-------:|-------:|-------:|-------:|
 |c:clang+ |C         |Clang  |15.0.0 | 2.70   | 0.54   | 1.54   | 0.84   |